-Meters are provided for monitoring input levels, Input AGC, Wideband AGC1, Multiband AGC and Limiters, Multiband Noise Reduction, Multiband Stereo Enhancement, Wideband AGC2 post-multiband output, MPX output, and individual left and right outputs.
-In the HD section, meters for the final look-ahead peak limiters and the final output of the processing core are added while the MPX output and left and AGC output meters are eliminated.
+Meters are provided for monitoring input levels, Input AGC, Wideband AGC1, Multiband AGC and Limiters, Multiband Noise Reduction, Multiband Stereo Enhancement, Wideband AGC2 post-multiband output and individual left and right outputs.
+In the HD section, meters for the final look-ahead peak limiters and the final output of the processing core are added while the AGC output meters are eliminated.

-• The ITU BS.1770 Input meters indicate the level of the unprocessed source audio coming into Omnia.7 with floating peak indicators above each bar.
+- The ITU BS.1770 Input meters indicate the level of the unprocessed source audio coming into Omnia.7 with floating peak indicators above each bar. - The Auto Balance window (not shown) indicates any corrective left-to-right channel balancing being performed. - The AGC meter window shows the levels and action of the Input AGC and the Wideband AGC1 compressors.

-- The Auto Balance window indicates any corrective left-to-right channel balancing being performed. - The AGC meter window shows the levels and action of the Input AGC and the Wideband AGC1 compressors.
+Depending upon the settings of the various Input AGC and Wideband AGC1 controls, the scale to the left of the meter can display levels below threshold (positive numbers) as well as levels above threshold negative numbers).

-Depending upon the settings of the various Input AGC and Wideband AGC1 controls, the scale to the left of the meter can display levels below threshold (positive numbers) as well as levels above threshold (negative numbers).
 When the meters dip down below "0" the compressors are above threshold and therefore in a state of gain reduction.
 When they rise above "0" they are below threshold and in a state of gain increase.
 The combination of Input AGC and Wideband AGC1 gain is added together to determine the total amount of AGC gain in place.

 - The Input AGC levels are indicated by a bright yellow bar.
 The Wideband AGC1 levels are shown as a dark orange bar extending below the Input AGC meter. - The Multiband meter window shows the levels and action of the AGC, limiter, and noise reduction sections for each band (ranging from 2 to 5 depending upon the preset employed).
 As is the case with the AGC metering section, the scale will change based upon the settings of various multiband controls. - The AGC level in each band is indicated by a bright yellow bar.
 The multiband limiter for each band is represented by a bright red bar that flashes beneath the AGC level.
 The multiband noise reduction for each band is shown by a dark red bar that appears to drop down from the very top of the meter.
 Gating the condition in which release is significantly slowed down is indicated by a dark red ribbon at the bottom of the multiband AGC meters.
-Freezing the condition in which release stops completely is indicated by the same red ribbon, but slightly brighter. - If the Wideband AGC2 compressor is enabled its meter will be displayed separately to the right of the multiband display. - The Multiband Output meters show the levels after the multiband processing section, but before the Bass Clipper and Final Clipper. - The MPX meter shows the final output of Omnia.7's FM processing core, including L+R, L-R, and pilot, plus RDS when enabled. - The L/R meters show the output of the L/R clipper, which is useful only if you are using the Analog or Digital FM L/R outputs. - The Multiband Stereo Enhancer meters will be displayed if the current preset employs this feature.
-Yellow bars extending from the middle outward toward the left and right of the display indicate a widening of the stereo image.
-Red bars extending from the left and right edges toward the middle indicate a narrowing of the stereo image.
+Freezing the condition in which release stops completely is indicated by the same red ribbon, but slightly brighter. - If the Wideband AGC2 compressor is enabled its meter will be displayed separately to the right of the multiband display. - The Out meters show the levels after the multiband processing section, but before the Bass Clipper and Final Clipper. - The Mod meters show the output of the L/R clipper relative to 100%.